Chapter 23.30

 23.30.010 Purpose.

-The purpose of this chapter is to implement the provisions of Section 65852.21 of the California Government Code.
+The purpose of this article is to implement the provisions of Section 65852.21 of the California Government Code.
 [Ord.
-12-2022 §3 (Exh.
-A), eff.
-6-24-2022]
+13-2025 §3 (Exh.
+E), eff.
+7-25-2025]

-23.30.020 Applicability.
+23.30.110 Applicability.

 A. Generally.
-Except as otherwise provided, any existing single residential dwelling unit (as defined in EGMC Section 23.26.050(D)(5)) within a qualifying zoning district may be modified into a two (2) residential dwelling unit (as defined in EGMC 23.26.050(D)(6)), provided the conversion is consistent with the provisions of this chapter.
+Except as otherwise provided, any existing single residential dwelling unit (as defined in EGMC Section 23.26.050(D)(5)) within a qualifying zoning district may be modified into a two (2) residential dwelling unit (as defined in EGMC Section 23.26.050(D)(6)), provided the conversion is consistent with the provisions of this chapter.

 B. Qualifying Zoning District.
 The provisions of this chapter are only applicable within the Agricultural Residential (AR) zoning districts (AR-1 through AR-10) and the Residential Districts (RD) of RD-1 through RD-15.
 This chapter shall not apply to any other zoning districts.

 C. Prohibited Development.
-The conversion of an existing single residential dwelling unit to a two (2) residential dwelling unit shall be prohibited in the following locations and circumstances as provided in State law.
+The conversion of an existing single residential dwelling unit to a two (2) residential dwelling unit shall be prohibited in the following locations and circumstances as provided in State law:

 1. The lot is located within any of the following: